jeremyf/takeonrules-hugo-theme/README.md

 - [abbr.html](layouts/shortcodes/abbr.html) :: Creates the [ABBR](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr) tag and links to the glossary.
 - [dfn.html](layouts/shortcodes/dfn.html) :: Creates a [DFN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dfn) along with an ABBR tag and link to glossary.
+- [linkToGame.html](layouts/shortcodes/linkToGame.html) :: Creates a [CITE](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/cite) tag with a link to an offer to purchase (as defined in the [data/glossary.yml](data/glossary.yml) file).

 _**Note:** The `abbr.html` shortcode preceeded the `dfn.html` shortcode.
 They include somewhat duplicated logic, which could be further normalized._